COMING on OCTOBER 2: Pot Luck!

 Love, Laughter, and Rhubarb

-My new hardcover cookbook just won the "best cookbook" award from the New England Book Festival!
+This cookbook was given the "best cookbook" award from the New England Book Festival.
 I'd be thrilled to send you a copy, signed if you like.
 Here is a taste of the book, courtesy of the back cover:

 As a child, I disliked rhubarb and balked at eating it.
 As an adult, I have evolved into an enthusiast for the tart red stalks that pop up in my New England yard every year.
 Like most converts, I am wildly enthusiastic about her rhubarb “religion.”
 In Love, Laughter, and Rhubarb I share some of my reasons for loving rhubarb: its taste, its place as one of the first crops of the agricultural year, and above all its versatility.
 This sweet/tart plant can be made into just about anything.